Confidor Lawn & Garden Imidacloprid 200ml | Yates

 PLANT PEST RATE HOW TO APPLY

-Stone fruit Green peach aphid, black peach aphid 10 mL per 3 litres of water Spray foliage thoroughly when insects are first seen or if insects re-appear.
-Spray underneath the leaves to kill pests which may be hiding out of sight.
+Stone fruit Green peach aphid, black peach aphid 10 mL per 3 litres of water Spray foliage thoroughly when insects are first seen or if insects reappear.
+Spray underneath the leaves to kill pests that may be hiding out of sight.

-Capsicum, cucurbits, eggplant, potato, tomato Green peach aphid For hibiscus flower beetle, spray buds and flowers as needed.
+Capsicum, cucurbits, eggplant, potato, tomato Green peach aphid For the hibiscus flower beetle, spray buds and flowers as needed.
 For long-tailed mealybug, apply 3 sprays 2 weeks apart.
-For psyllids, spray at first sign and then a week later.
+For psyllids, spray at the first sign, then again a week later.
 For soft scales, spray in late spring or when small scales are first seen.
 Apply 3 sprays, 2 weeks apart.

-Brassicas Grey cabbage aphid, turnip aphid For best results spray in the morning when there is little or no wind and little direct heat from the sun.
+Brassicas Grey cabbage aphid, turnip aphid For best results, spray in the morning when there is little or no wind and minimal direct sunlight.

-Cucumber, sweet, potato Silverleaf whitefly As a guide, 2 litres of spray mixture should be sufficient to thoroughly spray a fruit tree up to 3m high or to spray 10 large tomato plants.
+Cucumber, sweet, potato Silverleaf whitefly As a guide, 2 litres of spray mixture should be sufficient to thoroughly spray a fruit tree up to 3m high, or 10 large tomato plants.

 Eggplant Melon thrips